eidmum31/stock-market-frontend/README.md

 ## 📖Overview

 This project focuses on a crud application in which users can edit different trades.
-Also difeerent bar and charts are used to visualise the trade informations\*\*.
+Also difeerent bar and charts are used to visualise the trade informations.

 ## 🚀 What I Learned